neTpyceB/tremor-www-main/content/getting-started/starting.md

 ### Running

-Once downaloaded and configured starting the tremor docker image can be done with
+Once downloaded and configured starting the tremor docker image can be done with

 ```bash
 docker run -v host/path/to/etc/tremor:/etc/tremor tremor-runtime